iclementine/iclementine.github.io/_posts/2018-08-08-chinese-treebank-conversion.md

 4. UPOS: Universal part-of-speech tag.
 5. XPOS: Language-specific part-of-speech tag; underscore if not available.
 6. FEATS: List of morphological features from the universal feature inventory or from a defined language-specific extension; underscore if not available.
-7.HEAD: Head of the current word, which is either a value of ID or zero (0).
+7. HEAD: Head of the current word, which is either a value of ID or zero (0).
-8.DEPREL: Universal dependency relation to the HEAD (root iff HEAD = 0) or a defined language-specific subtype of one.
+8. DEPREL: Universal dependency relation to the HEAD (root iff HEAD = 0) or a defined language-specific subtype of one.
 9. DEPS: Enhanced dependency graph in the form of a list of head-deprel pairs.
 10. MISC: Any other annotation.